-- h.
+e.
 Warrant Officer development.
-There are no Regular Army warrant officers managed under FA50 at this time. - 4.
-Army Reserve Force Management Officers - a.
+There are no Regular Army warrant officers managed under FA50 at this time.

+7. Army Reserve Force Management Officers

+- a.
 General.
 USAR Force Management officers in the T10 AGR program perform the same roles and missions as their Regular Army counterparts.
-Title 10 Troop Program Unit (TPU) officers perform similar, but not identical, roles as Regular Army FA50s.
+Troop Program Unit (TPU) officers perform similar, but not identical, roles as Regular Army FA50s.
 The roles and missions TPU FA50s perform are dependent upon the type and level of the organizations they support.
 Unlike their Regular Army counterparts, USAR Force Management officers may have opportunities for basic branch assignments to continue their reserve participation and career development.
-For guidance on USAR officer development, see Part One of DA PAM 600-3.
+For guidance on USAR officer development, see Part One of DA PAM 600-3. - b.
+Assignment opportunities.
+FA50 Assignments are available throughout the USAR (AGR, TPU, and IMA).
+Title 10 AGR Force Management officers can expect assignment opportunities that mirror those of Regular Army officers, as well as positions applicable exclusively to the USAR.
+Officers serve at all levels within DoD and must fully understand and be conversant with the roles, missions, and composition of the USAR as an integral component of the Total Army.
+The success of a T10 AGR Force Management officer is not measured by length of service in any one component or control group but by the officer's breadth of experience, duty performance, and adherence to FA requirements and processes.